mdikcinar/Hackintosh-MSI-GE60-0ND-412XTR/README.md

 # Hackintosh-MSI-GE60-0ND-412XTR
 Hackintosh efi folder

-* Backlight is not working.
+* Backlight changing is not working.
 * Sleep also probably not working(i did not test it)
 * GTX 660m not working